-The Cass Freight Expenditures Index was signalling continued, overall pricing power for those in the marketplace who move freight.
+The Cass Freight Expenditures Index (measuring the total amount spent on freight) was signalling continued, overall pricing power for those in the marketplace who move freight.
 With demand no longer exceeding capacity in most modes of transportation for several months, it is not surprizing that realized pricing power has gone negative.
 Unfortunately, the weakness in spot market pricing (especially in trucking) and the decline in fuel prices suggest that realized pricing will be under increasing amounts of pressure and is at risk of staying negative through the end of the year.

-With the Cass Freight Expenditures Index going negative (down -1.0%) in May and only barely positive in June (up 0.9%), concerns about inflation are being replaced by concerns about contract pricing and cancellation of transportation equipment orders.
+With the Cass Freight Expenditures Index going negative (down -1.0%) in May, only barely positive in June (up 0.9%), before falling negative again in July (down-1.4%) concerns about inflation are being replaced by concerns about contract pricing and cancellation of transportation equipment orders.
 We continue to point out four factors:

 - 1. Almost all modes of transportation used their pricing power to create capacity, which first dampened and has now killed pricing power; - 2.
-Spot pricing (not including fuel surcharge) in all three modes of truckload freight (dry van, reefer, and flatbed) has been falling for 11 months.
-Spot pricing, using dry van rates as a proxy, fell dramatically from its peak in June 2018 (more than \$0.50 a mile) to at one point in May getting more than 30.0% below contract pricing (a level we declared unsustainable).
-The highly discounted pricing available in the spot market has attracted an increased amount of demand, which has deteriorated pricing in the contract market (which is down \$0.14 a mile or -7.3% in the last 10 months), and begun to close the gap between contract and spot; - The cost of fuel (and resulting fuel surcharge) is included in the Cass Expenditures Index.
-Since the cost of diesel has gone negative (down -5.4% June, down -5.6% in the most recent week), it will increase the negative amount of pricing reported; - 4.
-Whether driven by capacity addition/creation or lower fuel surcharges (or a combination of both, which is our best guess) the Expenditures Index has sequentially declined: the June 2019 Index is down -2.4% from its peak in September 2018.
+Spot pricing (not including fuel surcharge) in all three modes of truckload freight (dry van, reefer, and flatbed) has been falling for 12 months.
+Spot pricing, using dry van rates as a proxy, fell dramatically from its peak in June 2018 (more than \$0.50 a mile) to at one point in May falling to more than 30.0% below contract pricing (a level we declared unsustainable).
+The highly discounted pricing available in the spot market has attracted an increased amount of demand, which has deteriorated pricing in the contract market (which is down \$0.18 a mile or -8.7% in the last 12 months), and begun to close the gap between contract and spot; - The cost of fuel (and resulting fuel surcharge) is included in the Cass Expenditures Index.
+Since the cost of diesel has gone negative (down -5.4% June, down -5.8% in July), it will increase the negative amount of pricing reported; - 4.
+Whether driven by capacity addition/creation or lower fuel surcharges (or a combination of both, which is our best guess) the Expenditures Index has sequentially declined: the July 2019 Index is down -4.5% from its peak in September 2018.

-With all the strength in demand, it followed that the Cass Freight Expenditures Index also posted strong percentage increases throughout 2017 that continued throughout 2018 and into 2019.
+With all the strength in demand in 2017 and 2018, it followed that the Cass Freight Expenditures Index also posted strong percentage increases throughout 2017 that continued throughout 2018 and into 2019.
 As we commented on the Shipments Index, we have to go back to the easy comparisons of 2009-2010 to find such large percentage increases.
-The current comparison is anything but easy, but the May -1.0% decrease and the June modest 0.9% increase are not indicative of an economy that expanding.
+The current comparison is anything but easy, but the July -1.4% decrease is not indicative of an economy that expanding.